 The guide is aimed at both beginners and veterans, and at players and dungeon masters.
 If you have any questions or a suggestion on how to improve the guide, let me know!

-What do you need to cast a spell in DnD
+What do you need for underwater spell casting in DnD

 You can’t just cast a spell in Dungeons and Dragons.
 You need to have an adequate level, an open spell slot, having learned the spell, the appropriate class, and of course, the components.